Comfort for Patients

 Patient comfort easing positioning

 Anxious patients are more prone to moving and contracting muscles, creating challenges for technologists to position them appropriately.
-By making patients more comfortable during the breast exam, technologists can focus on more suitable positioning, enabling a faster and smoother 3D mammogram experience for both the patient and the technologist.
+By making patients more comfortable during the breast exam, technologists can focus on more suitable positioning, enabling a fast and smooth 3D mammogram experience for both the patient and the technologist.

 A new design to avoid physical strain